deviousname/Turtle-Pool/README.md

 - main menu and settings pages (press esc to rerack and manually change player so far)
 - ai (none yet)
 - online multiplayer (none yet)

+Looking for people to help make this better by branching the code and improving it.
+(I can't pay nothing, just want to see this grow.)